josephleecanton/bsp/README.md

 # bsp project

-This repo is my sandbox for the Udemy "class Embedded Bootloader Development from the Ground Up"
+This repo is my sandbox fo r the Udemy "class Embedded Bootloader Development from the Ground Up"
 #bsp